bisq-network/bisq/doc/build.md

 /Applications/IntelliJ\ IDEA\ 14\ CE.app/Contents/bin/idea.properties

-Build bisq
+Build Bisq
 -----------------

-### 1. Build final bisq jar
+### 1. Build final Bisq jar

+Make sure you are running the JDK, not a JRE.
+Uninstall all JREs if you aren't certain.

-Now we have all prepared to build the correct bisq jar.
+Now we have all prepared to build the correct

+jar.

     $ cd bisq
     $ mvn clean package verify -DskipTests -Dmaven.javadoc.skip=true